faramarzmunshi/d2l-nlp/NLP/Introduction.md

 ## Relationships to other fields

-* *Linguistics*
-        * goal of linguistics is to describe language
-            * provide simple models which can predict language behavior
-        * understand what is universal about language
-    * through these formal models, understand how language can be acquired
-    * formal models from linguistics have been of value in NLP, but its goals are not the same as NLP, a single counterexample can invalidate a model as a linguistic theory, but would not significantly lessen its value for NLP
-    * NLP must address all phenomena which arise in an application, while linguistics may focus on select phenomena which give insight into the language faculty
-* *Artificial Intelligence*
+To give a small break to the reader, we analyse the relationship NLP has to three key fields: Linguistics, AI, and Statistics.

+As evidenced above, NLP is heavily related to linguistics and many of the tasks as well as breakdowns of problems are linguistically based.
+The terms and definitions for giving language structure have already been well-defined by linguistics.
+The overall goal of the field is lofty yet simple: to describe language, whether through simple models which can predict language behaviour, or through complex machine learning models that we'll build soon.
+The goal is to understand what's actually universal about a language, and through these formal models that are usually logic based, understand how language can be acquired.
+Formal models from linguistics have been of particular value in NLP, yet the goals are not the same as NLP.
+A single counterexample can invalidate a model in linguistic theory, but wouldn't necessarily lessen its value significantly for NLP.
+NLP must address all the pheonomena that arise in an application, while linguistics usually may focus on a select set of phenomena to give insight into the language faculty.

-    * classical 'symbolic' AI is concerned primarily with generic problem solving strategies & suitable knowledge representations
-    * there is an inherent link between AI and NLP: some NLP problems require the sort of deep reasoning addressed by these AI methods
-    * but NLP (and AI) has found increasing success through avoiding deep reasoning and turning instead to
+NLP and AI are usually interlinked, yet are fundamentally different.
+A classical "symbolic" AI is concerned primarily with the generic problem solving strategies and suitable knowledge representations for sets of data, and generalization from that set of data.
+There is an inherent link between AI and NLP as some NLP problems require the sort of deep reasoning addressed by some of these fundamental AI methods; but NLP as well as AI has found more success through avoiding this deep reasoning and instead turning to Statistics.

-* *Statistics and Machine Learning*
-    * early NLP systems (before 1990) were purely symbolic and hand crafted
-    * statistical methods and models have become more widely used in NLP since the mid 1990's
-    * easily trainable and easily computable models have for some NLP tasks proven much more effective than more complex hand-crafted models; furthermore, they have become more attractive now that lots of training data is available
-    * The past few years have seen the rapid growth of neural network (Deep Learning) models for NLP, achieving better performance than earlier models (e.g. log-linear models)
+Machine Learning, or glorified mass-data statistics, started off at a disadvantage for NLP.
+Previously, the NLP systems that were symbolic and hand-crafted.
+Statistical models advanced with the era of computation we've had since the 1990's, allowing for easily trainable and easily computable models that are much more complex than the hand-crafted ones we had previously.
+Furthermore, the plethoric data for NLP in the world combined with the era of computation, has made the growth of neural network or Deep Learning models for NLP increasingly more rapid, each model improving on the performance of the last, especially improving on the earlier models (e.g. the log linear models).

 ## Basic syntactic structure of English